 - Name the main reactive classes in organic chemistry - Explain the reactivity between the organic molecules (identification of reaction sites, determination of reaction preferences, etc ...) - Apprehend organic chemistry as a whole, where logic and reflection take precedence over learning - Design strategies for synthesizing a target molecule

 DESCRIPTION AND TEACHING METHODS

-The teaching will be given in the form of lectures, tutorials and practical work.
+The teaching will be given in the form of lectures, tutorials, a tutored project and laboratory work.